Rhondda Tramways

 The crew of Tramcar No 23 pose for the cameraman outside the depot at Troedyrhiw Rd, Porth — photo undated, but certainly taken after 1912 when the Rhondda Fach route was extended to Maerdy.
 Author's Collection.

-A motorman and a conductor pose with a highly polished Tramcar No 1 at Porth Depot - photo undated, but probably taken before through-running to Pontypridd commenced in 1919.
-Both men are wearing 'lancer-style' jackets.
+Two motormen pose with a highly polished Tramcar No 1 at Porth Depot — photo undated, but probably taken before through-running to Pontypridd commenced in 1919.
+Both men are wearing lancer-style jackets.
 Source unknown.

-Another depot shot, this time of a host of extremely youthful-looking conductors, suggesting that it may have been wartime — photo again undated, but possibly taken during or shortly after the Great War.
+Another depot shot, this time of a host of some extremely youthful-looking conductors — photo again undated, but possibly taken in the late 1920s or early 1930s.
 Photo courtesy of Trevor Thomas.

 A depot photograph of the motorman and conductor of Tramcar No 11 — photo undated, but probably taken in the 1920s or early 1930s.
 Photo courtesy of Trevor Thomas.